KillingSpark/rustysd/Readme.md

 ## What does not work
 Just some stuff I know does not work but would be cool to have.
+1. Better pruning of the units to reach the target unit
+1. Get all the meta-targets and default dependencies right
 1. Patching unit definitions with dropin files
 1. Timeouts for service starting
-1. Pruning the set of loaded units to only the needed one to reach the target unit
 1. Socket activation in inetd style
 1. Socket options like MaxConnections=/KeepAlive=
 1. Killing services properly.
 SigTerm/Kill/Hup/ executing the stop commands .....